- What is the 10 year rule on long residence?

 What does “lawful” mean?

-“lawful residence” means residence which is continuous residence pursuant to:
+(b) “lawful residence” means residence which is continuous residence pursuant to:

-(iii) an exemption from immigration control, including where an exemption ceases to apply if it is immediately followed by a grant of leave to enter or remain.
+(ii) an exemption from immigration control, including where an exemption ceases to apply if it is immediately followed by a grant of leave to enter or remain.

 Where a person overstays, even for a short period or even accidentally, this will be unlawful residence.
 On the face of it, any period of overstaying at all will break a period of continuous lawful residence.
 However, there is a policy which may assist in some cases and which allows limited exceptions to be made.
+The Court of Appeal has also confirmed that short periods of overstay in some circumstances should be allowed, in accordance with sub-paragraph 276b(v) and paragraph 39E.

 Is it possible to qualify under the 10 year rule even if there are gaps in lawful residence?